Requesting axes (#CALL AX)

 With/without request for axis positions from the interpolator and a position initialisation of the NC channel when axes are replaced.

-Default setting: With the request for set values from the interpolator and a position initialisation of the NC channel,
+---: With request for setpoint values from the interpolator and a position initialisation of the NC channel (default).

-Without request for set values from the interpolator.
+FAST: Without request for setpoint values from the interpolator.
 Position initialisation of the NC channel.

 The permissible strings for axis designation start with the letters A, B, C, Q, U, V, W, X, Y and Z. The multiple assignment of the same designation for several axes (identification by logical axis number) generates an error message and the NC program is aborted.